writethedocs/www/docs/conf/portland/2020/ticket-choices.rst

 We also do incidental activities, like our recent salary survey, and our currently exploring even more ways to support the community and help our community stay connected.

 Write the Docs is self-sustaining, and events are our main source of income.
+**We have already paid over $25,000 in venue and vendor downpayments.**
+We hope to get some of this money back, but if we aren't able to get additional revenue this year it would put the organization at risk.

+We have many other operational expenses which our conferences pay for including:

+* Contractors who work on our events
+* Taxes & Bookeeping
+* Domain registration
+* Mailing lists
+* Email & help desk tools
+* Job Board hosting
+* Password management
+* Photo hosting
+* Many other incremental expenses

-Expenses had already been made for our Portland conference.
-With these changes to our conferences in 2020, contributing the rest of your original ticket to our organisation will help us in ensuring all our activities can continue in the future.
-Therefore, if you are able to, we're grateful for your contribution.
+Contributing the your original ticket to our organisation will help us in ensuring all our activities can continue in the future.
+If you are able to, we're grateful for your contribution.

 Questions?
 ----------